microsoft/ivy/doc/examples/sht/trans.md

 The distributed hash table service need a reliable transport mechanism for two reasons.
 It's important not to lose parts of the has table in transit.
-Moreover, for consistency, we rely on the fact that we have have to values for the same key on the system.
+Moreover, for consistency, we rely on the fact that we never have two values for the same key on the system.
 This invariant could be violated if messages were duplicated.

 We will build a [non-duplicating ordered transport